PytholIsCool/AleAndTaleTavern-PyAPI/README.md

 ## V1.1.1
 - More behavior fixes

-# THINGS TO KEEP IN MIND
+# Experimental phase over!
+Full API out now.
+## V1.2
+- Added
+> Proper escape handeling for pages and popups

-- Page nesting likely won't work
+> Page nesting

-- Popups don't have escape handling
-- I'm actively trying to find workarounds
+> Simplified API use

+- Removed
+> Users no longer need to place the escape handler in their OnUpdate ML override method

 ## Config-friendly controls
 ## Support for both the main menu and the in-game menu